mogest/prawn-svg/README.md

 An SVG renderer for the Prawn PDF library.

-This will take an SVG file as input and render it into your PDF.
+This will take an SVG document as input and render it into your PDF.
 Find out more about the Prawn PDF library at:

   http://github.com/prawnpdf/prawn